 How could a coffee lover like me miss the world-class coffee experience at The Coffee Collective?

 Apart from Torvehallerne, The Coffee Collective has outlets at Jægersborggade, Bernikow, Broens Gadekøkken and Gothåbsvej.

 Round Tower – Latin Quarter

-There’s a floating glass floor in Round Tower where you can stand on to see the core of the tower as you look down.
-Kids enjoyed but it scared a hell out of me.
+There’s a floating glass floor in Round Tower where you can stand to see the core of the tower as you look down.
+Kids enjoyed but it scared the hell out of me.

 Shop at Strøget

 We ambled along the Strøget, a famous pedestrian shopping street in Indre By with tons of shopping opportunities.